Stewardship assessments in the Mackay-Whitsunday report card

 Urban development within the Mackay-Whitsunday Region is concentrated along the coastal zone.
 Urban land uses occur predominantly within cities such as Mackay and large regional centres.
 Several small towns are also located inland and along the coast.

-The stewardship results were generated from a range of information sources, including surveys completed by companies involved in urban development, commercial airport facilities, local governments, compliance data from the Queensland Department of Environment and Heritage Protection (DEHP), and a range of relevant studies and publications (e.g. council annual reports).
+Stewardship results are generated from a range of information sources, including surveys completed by companies involved in urban development, commercial airport facilities, local governments, compliance data from the Queensland Department of Environment and Heritage Protection (DEHP), and a range of relevant studies and publications (e.g. council annual reports).